Fernando Cillóniz

 Fernando José Cillóniz Benavides (born 15 December 1950) is a Peruvian engineer and politician who served as Governor of the Ica Region from January 2015 to December 2018, elected as invited candidate under Popular Force.

 Following his term as governor, Cillóniz announced a presidential bid for the 2021 general election with All for Peru.
 Formally attaining the nomination, his ticket was ultimately rejected by the National Jury of Elections due to the party's internal disputes.

+Registered in the Christian People's Party since 2024, Cillóniz is currently a candidate for the party’s presidential nomination at the 2026 general election, advocating for a broad electoral coalition.

 Early life and education

 Cillóniz was born in the urban district of Miraflores on 15 December 1950.
 His father, Augusto Cillóniz Garfias, owned the 150-acre land of Hacienda San José.
 On his mother's side, Ángela Benavides de la Quintana, he is nephew of mining engineer and billionaire Alberto Benavides de la Quintana, and cousin of economist Ismael Benavides Ferreyros and mining magnate Roque Benavides.

 Upon graduating from the Santa María Marianistas School, Cillóniz was admitted in 1967 to the National University of Engineering, where he pursued a career in economic engineering.
 He graduated with a bachelor's degree in 1972, and subsequently completed a Master of Business Administration (MBA) at the Wharton School of the University of Pennsylvania.